Intervue/Data-structures-algorithms-for-interviews/README.md

 - Whenever a problem is given involving string, check if LCS can be used
 - Whenever a generic problem is given check if it is becoming a fibonacci series or a form of it.

+## Graphs

+- Most of the graph questions revolves around finding the adjacent nodes and doing operations on it.
+Finding adjacent nodes is easy as you can get it from the matrix easily by seeing if the value corresponding to that vertex and some i is 1 and that it has to be unvisited.
+So basically we either do DFS or BFS

 ## Advanced algos

 - Use KMP to find if a pattern exists in a text or not